Mentoring Matters: Supporting First-Generation Graduate Students

 - Normalize discussions about challenges, including feelings of imposter syndrome.

-3. Foster Community and Mentorship
+3. Foster community and mentorship

 - Encourage peer mentoring by connecting first-year graduate students with more experienced students.